-1. KICK OPEN THE DOOR: Draw the top card from the Door deck and turn it face-up.
+- KICK DOWN THE DOOR: Draw the top card from the Door deck and turn it face up.
 If it is a monster, you must fight it (see Combat, p.
 3).
 If it is a Curse, it applies to you immediately and is discarded, unless it has a persistent effect or you keep the card as a reminder of an upcoming effect (see Curses, p.
 5).
-If you draw any other card (Class, Ally, monster enhancer, etc.), you may either put it in your hand or play it immediately if you want to and it is legal to do so.

-2. LOOK FOR TROUBLE OR LOOT THE ROOM: If you fought a monster in phase 1, skip this phase and go to phase 3.
-If you did NOT draw a monster when you Kicked Open the Door, you have two choices: either Look for Trouble or Loot the Room.
+If it is a Portal, follow the directive immediately (see Portals, p.
+2).
+If you draw any other card (Class, monster enhancer, etc.), you may either put it in your hand or play it immediately if you want to and it is legal to do so. - LOOK FOR TROUBLE OR LOOT THE ROOM: If you fought a monster in phase 1, skip this phase and go to phase 3.
+If you did NOT draw a monster when you Kicked Down The Door, you have two choices: either Look For Trouble or Loot The Room.

-Look For Trouble: You may play a monster card from your hand and fight it, just as if you had found it by kicking open the door.
+Look For Trouble: You may play a monster card from your hand and fight it, just as if you had found it by kicking down the door.
 Don't play a monster you can't handle, unless you think you can get some help (see Asking for Help, p.
 4)!

-Loot The Room: If you don't have a monster you want to fight, you draw a second card from the Door deck, face-down, and place it in your hand.
-If it is a monster, you can save it for later, either to fight when you Look for Trouble or to join a combat by using a Wandering Monster card.
+Loot The Room: If you don't have a monster you want to fight, you draw a second card from the Door deck, face down, and place it in your hand.
+If it is a monster, you can save it for later, either to fight when you Look For Trouble or to join a combat by using a Wandering Monster card.
 If it is a Curse, save it to play on a player when the time is right!
-You can play a Class or Ally immediately, if you want, or save it in your hand for later.
+You can play a Class immediately, if you want, or save it in your hand for later.